saiprakash102/saiprakash102.github.io/README.md

 ## Career Objective

 I am a DevOps engineer with an experience of over 2 years.
 I have hands on experience working with DevOps Tools and AWS Cloud technologies.
-I have extensively worked on react and typescript for 3 years.
+I have extensively worked on linux and jenkins for 2 years.

 ---